raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     }
 ```

-Our enhanced `union` creates the minimum number of transitions and states, and thanks to merging the equivalent accepting states, the number of states and transitions in catenated recognizers grows linearly.
+Our enhanced `union2pm` creates the minimum number of transitions and states, and thanks to merging the equivalent accepting states, the number of states and transitions in catenated recognizers grows only linearly.

 ---